Stubai Glacier Ski Resort Austria

 One hotel is at the base of Stubai Glacier between the valley lift stations of Gamsgarten & Eisgrat.
 The locality is known as Mutterberg.
 If you want first tracks & party hard, stay a few nights at the Alpensport Hotel.

 Neustift im Stubaital is the closest village to the Stubai Glacier ski resort and has several wonderful hotels, apartments & pensions, plus all services.
-Neustift is easily connected to Stubaier Gletscher by a regular free ski bus or hotel shuttles.
+Neustift is easily connected to Stubaier Gletscher by a regular free ski bus or hotel shuttle.
 The small ski and sled resort of Elfer is in Neustift and offers some great alternative activities & skiing options in poor weather.

 Between Neustift and Stubai are a range of quieter lodging options, culminating in several excellent hotels, pensions & apartments at the hamlet of Volderau.
 Volderau is a 10min drive or free bus ride to the ski resort.
 Further down the Stubaital is the town of Fulpmes, which given its location at the base of Schlick 2000 ski resort & the terminus of the Stubaitalbahn tram from Innsbruck, makes it an interesting proposition.
 Fulpmes is linked to Stubai Glacier via the free ski bus.